Seebuck: Geography

 The mountain rises in the Southern Black Forest immediately southeast of the Feldberg, of which it is sometimes considered a part because both mountains are part of the same ridge, only separated by a shallow depression called the Grüble or Feldberg Saddle (Feldbergsattel).

 The Seebuck drops steeply eastwards into the Feldsee lake, through which the Seebach flows, a stream that is later called the Gutach and then the Wutach.
-The Felsenweg ("Rock Path") which runs from the summit area down the steep mountainside to the Feldsee is only suitable for hikers with robust footwear and sure-footedness, but is very attractive thanks to its varied route and views of the Feldsee below.
+The Felsenweg ("Rock Path") which runs from the summit area down the steep mountainside to the Feldsee is generally only suitable for hikers with robust footwear and sure-footedness, but it tends to be popular due to its varied route and views of the landscape.

 Tourism

 Feldberg Tower

 The Feldberg Tower (Feldbergturm) is located on the Seebuck.
 This is a former transmission tower that now acts as an observation tower and, since 2013, has housed a ham museum.

 Summer

 The mountain is a popular destination for day trippers.
 The car park at the foot of the Seebuck is the base for numerous walks to the nearby ridge (to the Feldberg, Stübenwasen and Notschrei, to the Toter Mann, to the Herzogenhorn or to Hinterzarten), as well as walks to the nearby valleys (Menzenschwand valley, Wiese, St. Wilhelm's Valley, Zastler valley).